ubiqsecurity/ubiq-java/example/README.md

 </pre>

-#### Demonstrate using the simple (-s / --simple) API interface to encrypt this README.md file and write the encrypted data to readme.enc
+#### Demonstrate using the simple (-s / --simple) API interface to perform unstructured encryption on README.md file and write the encrypted data to readme.enc

 <pre>
 # Linux / Mac